How to watch SpaceX bring NASA astronauts back to Earth this weekend

 The SpaceX Crew Dragon Demo-2 mission has been smooth sailing so far for NASA's Commercial Crew Program.
-Astronauts Bob Behnken and Doug Hurley successfully launched to the International Space Station in late May, and now they're ready to come home as early as Sunday, if the weather doesn't force a delay.
+Astronauts Bob Behnken and Doug Hurley successfully launched to the International Space Station in late May and are now on their way back to Earth.

-The return to Earth takes some time, and NASA will be there along the way with a livestream on NASA TV.
+Crew Dragon successfully undocked from the International Space Station at 4:35 p.m.
+PT on Saturday.
+NASA has been broadcasting the return process through a livestream on NASA TV.

-Stormy weather at the potential splashdown sites in the Atlantic and Gulf of Mexico could complicate the schedule.
-As of Saturday morning, NASA was sticking to the plan with an eye on a water landing off the coast of Pensacola, Florida.
-The agency is continuing to monitor the potential impact of Hurricane Isaias.
+Stormy weather at the potential splashdown sites in the Gulf of Mexico could complicate the schedule.
+NASA and SpaceX are planning on a water landing off the coast of Pensacola, Florida, on Sunday while continuing to monitor any impact from Hurricane Isaias.

-"SpaceX will make the final decision to proceed after the astronauts are ready inside Crew Dragon just before undocking," NASA said in an update on Saturday.
+NASA tweeted on Saturday that Behnken and Hurley have several days of food on board in case they need to stay in orbit longer because of bad weather at the splashdown site.

-While the timing details could change, NASA has set the following coverage schedule for the major milestones:
+Though the timing details could change, NASA has set the following coverage schedule for the major milestones on Sunday, Aug.
+2:

 The reentry process is dramatic.
 "Crew Dragon will be traveling at orbital velocity prior to reentry, moving at approximately 17,500 miles per hour.
 The maximum temperature it will experience on reentry is approximately 3,500 degrees Fahrenheit," said NASA in a statement on July 24.